 So, you can easily use them for working out or any other activity.
 It’s a secure fit.

-While you can find more comfortable and better fitting sports headphones out there, these aren’t far behind.
+While you can find more comfortable and better fitting workout headphones out there, these aren’t far behind.

 All in all, great design in the category of cheap wireless earbuds.

 Passive noise isolation, which isn’t the same as noise cancelling—more on this here—is effective.

 Most in-ear headphones are good at blocking out ambient sound, and iTeknics are no different.

 Make sure to pick the right eartips to get an airtight fit.
 It’s crucial for good noise isolation and strong bass.

 For less ambient noise see best noise-cancelling earbuds.

 You might find the information that they have DSP noise cancellation, but that is probably for the microphone.

 There is no active noise cancellation and understandably so as those earbuds cost more money.

 The iTeknic Bluetooth earbuds use the latest 5.0 Bluetooth with an energy-efficient chip.